The Nurse-Family Partnership is an evidence-based home visitation program that improves

 University of Rochester in the 1970’s after testing a model for nurse home visits to a rural community in Elmira, NY.

 Since then, the program has been rigorously tested through a series of randomized control trials in Elmira, Memphis and Denver with very impressive outcomes.
-The program has been nationally replicated in over 150 sites in more 28 states to date.
+The program is now in 43 states and the U.S. Virgin Islands.

 Home visits by bachelors-prepared, specially trained registered nurses are the distinguishing feature of the Nurse-Family Partnership.
 Nurses visit clients on a weekly to biweekly basis beginning early in pregnancy and continuing until the child is two years old.
 Eligibility criteria require that the mother is preparing to parent her first baby, is not more than 28 weeks gestation and is low-income based on federal poverty guidelines.
 The population falls mostly within Rochester’s high-risk areas, but there is no geographical limit for eligibility in Monroe County.
 The program is focused around achieving three goals: